gagneurlab/PROTRIDER/README.md

 ### Model Checkpointing

 PROTRIDER automatically saves trained models and reuses them in subsequent runs, skipping training if a checkpoint exists.
-By default, models are saved to `<out_dir>/model.pt` (or `model_fold_N.pt` for cross-validation).
+By default, models are saved to `<out_dir>/model.pt`.

 To use a custom checkpoint location, set `checkpoint_path` in your config: